Steven Spielberg is the latest EGOT winner: Who is in the elite awards club?

 8. Mel Brooks

-The comedy icon won his first Emmy in 1967 for writing on The Sid Caesar, Imogene Coca, Carl Reiner, Howard Morris Special and followed that triumph a year later by winning an Oscar for writing The Producers.
+The comedy icon Mel Brooks won his first Emmy in 1967 for writing on The Sid Caesar, Imogene Coca, Carl Reiner, Howard Morris Special and followed that triumph two years later by winning an Oscar for writing The Producers.
 Thirty years later, he added a Grammy to his trophy cabinet thanks to comedy album The 2000 Year Old Man in the Year 2000, also with Carl Reiner, and in 2001 completed his EGOT by winning no less than three Tonys for his Broadway adaptation of The Producers.

 9. Mike Nichols